sde1000/till-boot/till-boot-config/README-aptly-repo.md

 -----END PGP PUBLIC KEY BLOCK-----
 EOF
 ```

+NB if you previously imported the key under Ubuntu 18.04, delete
+~/.gnupg/trustedkeys.gpg and import again; there was a bug in gnupg in
+Ubuntu 18.04 that corrupted the key on import leading to error
+messages like `gpgv: keydb_search failed: invalid packet` under Ubuntu
+20.04.

 Optionally create a key to sign the local repository.
 This isn't
 strictly necessary: the network booted tills have to trust their boot